GitLiveApp/GitLive/_sections/live-share-code-with-me-support-jetbrains.md

 Your teammate's project will then open in a new IDE window and you are good to go!

-If you didn't have a compatible IDE already open you will be prompted to open the sharing link in the browser instead.
+If you didn't have a JetBrains IDE already open you will be prompted to open the sharing link in the browser instead.

 ![Accept Code With Me](/uploads/codeshare-accept-codewithme.jpg "Accept Code With Me"){:class="screenshot"}

-From here you can open a compatible IDE if you already have one installed or even join via the browser.
+From here you can open any JetBrains IDE if you already have one installed or even join via the browser.

 ![Code With Me Confirmation](/uploads/codeshare-codewithme-confirmation.jpg "Code With Me Confirmation"){:class="screenshot"}